carbon-language/carbon-lang/llvm/docs/CMake.rst

   tests.

 **LLVM_APPEND_VC_REV**:BOOL
-  Append version control revision info (svn revision number or Git revision id) to LLVM version string (stored in the PACKAGE_VERSION macro).
+  Embed version control revision info (svn revision number or Git revision id).
+  This is used among other things in the LLVM version string (stored in the PACKAGE_VERSION macro).
 For this to work cmake must be invoked before the build.
-Defaults to OFF.
+Defaults to ON.

 **LLVM_ENABLE_THREADS**:BOOL
   Build with threads support, if available.
 Defaults to ON.